-- Upon receiving the RX document associated with application/x-rx MIME type, a plug-in or helper application is activated. - The plug-in or the helper application registers the application to X server. - The plug-in or the helper application returns information that corresponds to information specified in the RX document. - The Web server initiates the CGI program that runs a X application as specified in the ACTION filed. - The X application connects to X server.
+- 3. Upon receiving the RX document associated with the application/x-rx MIME type, a plug-in or helper application is activated. - 4.
+The plug-in or the helper application registers the application to X server. - 5.
+The plug-in or the helper application returns information that corresponds to information specified in the RX document. - 6.
+The Web server initiates the CGI program that runs an X application as specified in the ACTION filed. - 7.
+The X application connects to X server.

-Figure 98 shows an example RX application.
+Figure 99 shows an example RX application.
 The Netscape browser embeds the aixterm screen image in its window.